-Grandmaster Huang, Chien-Liang is a man of many talents, interests, and commitments.
-All of these focus on his devotion to the martial arts principles, philosophy, and technique.
-He is a humanitarian dedicated to sharing his gifts with his students, colleagues, and spectators.
-Grandmaster Huang completed his academics by completing his college education, earning a B.S. degree from the National Chung Shing University, Taiwan, ROC.
-Since then, he developed his dedication for Kuo Shu and has trained in it for over 55 years and taught for more than 45 years.
-In his devotion to this doctrine, he founded and served as Chairman and first term President of The World Kuo Shu Federation, and, in 2006, was re-elected for a second term.
+Since moving to the United States, he deepened his dedication for Kuo Shu and has trained in it for over 55 years and taught for more than 45 years.
+In his devotion to this doctrine, he founded and served as Chairman and first term President of The World Kuo Shu Federation in 2002, and, in 2006, was re-elected for a second term.
 He finished his second term in 2010 and currently serves as Chairman of the Board.
-He is also President of the United States Kuo Shu Federation, and in 2000, he was the first inductee into the Kuo Shu Hall of Fame.
+He is also President and founder (1991) of the United States Kuo Shu Federation, and in 2000, he was the first inductee into the Kuo Shu Hall of Fame.

-Since 1988, Grandmaster Huang has promoted and sponsored numerous national and international Kuo Shu championship tournaments; from 1986 to 2000, he served as Head Coach of the United States Kuo Shu Team, which competed in the World Cup and other international tournaments.
-Grandmaster Huang has been called the "Maker of Champions" because of the many competitions his students have won in forms, weapons, and full-contact Lei Tai fighting.
-In addition to his students winning World Lei Tai Championships, at the 2nd World Kuo Shu Federation Tournament (Singapore, 2006) and the 3rd World Kuo Shu Federation Tournament (Germany, 2009), his students also won gold medals in Tai Ji Quan form, weapons, and Push Hands.
-Grandmaster Huang founded the US Kuo Shu Academy in Owings Mills, Maryland, USA, and teaches Tien Shan Pai Kung Fu, along with other Northern styles, as well as Tai Ji Quan, Xing Yi Quan, and Ba Qua Zhang.
+Since 1988, Grandmaster Huang has promoted and sponsored numerous national and international Kuo Shu championship tournaments, with competitors attending from Canada, Brazil, Peru, Argentina, Paraguay, Chile, Germany, United Kingdom, Switzerland, Spain, Russia, China, Hong Kong, Macao, Taiwan, Japan, Singapore, and others.

+From 1986 to 2000, he served as Head Coach of the United States Kuo Shu Team, which competed in the World Cup and other international tournaments.
+Grandmaster Huang has been called the "Maker of Champions" because of the many competitions his students have won in forms, weapons, two-man sets, internal arts and full-contact Lei Tai fighting.
+He had 2 students who became Lei Tai World Champions in Taiwan at the ICKF Tournament.

+And, in addition to his students winning World Lei Tai Championships, at the 2nd World Kuo Shu Federation Tournament (Singapore, 2006) and the 3rd World Kuo Shu Federation Tournament (Germany, 2009), his students also won gold medals in Tai Ji Quan form, weapons, and Push Hands.

 He was Director and Chief Arbitrator of the 7th World Cup Chinese Kuo Shu Championship in Taiwan.
-In July 2018, as Chairman of TWKSF, he sponsored the 6th TWKSF World Kuo Shu Championship Tournament at the Delta Marriott Hotel in HuntValley, Maryland.
-In addition to support and recognition from local, state, and national politicians, from 1994-2017 the White House consistently sent an official representative to the USKSF annual tournament's opening ceremonies.
+In July 2018, as Chairman of TWKSF, he sponsored the 6th TWKSF World Kuo Shu Championship Tournament at the Delta Marriott Hotel in Hunt Valley, Maryland.
+In addition to support and recognition from local, state and national politicians, from 1994-2021 the White House consistently sent an official representative to the USKSF annual tournament's opening ceremonies.

-Grandmaster Huang is the only full heir to the 63rd generation Tien Shan Pai Supreme Master Wang Chueh-Jen, "the Double Broadsword King of China."
-As the outstanding supporter of Tien Shan Pai in the world, Grandmaster Huang has concentrated his efforts in the arena of the United States, Europe, and South America.
-He is known internationally as "Kuo Shu World Bao Qing Tian"; China's most famous judge and is an international Kuo Shu Coach/Instructor and international Kuo Shu Referee "A," the highest ranks, by the International Chinese Kuo Shu Federation (ICKF).
-In 2004, Grandmaster Huang received his 10th Tuan degree, the highest rank from TWKSF and was certified at the 10th Tuan level by the World Traditional Martial Arts Union.
+Grandmaster Huang is the only full heir to the 63rd generation Tien Shan Pai Supreme Master Wang Chueh-Jen, "the Double Broadsword King of China".
+As the outstanding supporter of Tien Shan Pai in the world, Grandmaster Huang has students who have opened schools across the United States, Europe and South America.
+He is known internationally as "Kuo Shu World Bao Qing Tian"; China's most famous judge and is an international Kuo Shu Coach/Instructor and international Kuo Shu Referee "A", the highest ranks, by the International Chinese Kuo Shu Federation (ICKF).